Dr. Matthew Robert Anderson, PhD

 B.A.
 (University of Saskatchewan; Political Science, with Distinction), Master of Divinity (Lutheran Theological Seminary), Ph.D.
 (McGill, Faculty of Religious Studies, thesis topic: 'Before the Fact: How Paul's Rhetoric Made History')

-History, non-fiction writing about pilgrimage, biblical studies and pop culture (3 books currently in press), writing fiction (I've published a number of short stories and am a member of the Quebec Writers' Federation) documentary film-making (2012 Something Grand; 2014 Under the North Star, trailers at www.somethinggrand.ca), and podcasting my series "Pilgrimage Stories from Up and Down the Staircase"
+History, non-fiction writing about pilgrimage, biblical studies and pop culture (3 books and others in press), writing fiction (I'm a two-time Canada Council for the Arts major grant recipient for fiction), short fiction writer, member of the Quebec Writers' Federation, documentary film-making (2012 Something Grand; 2014 Under the North Star, trailers at www.somethinggrand.ca), and podcasting: series "Pilgrimage Stories from Up and Down the Staircase"